1990 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Key Features of The 1990 Dime

-Grasping the 1990 Roosevelt dime specific characteristics of both sides helps collectors distinguish genuine specimens from counterfeits and identify valuable striking variations.
+Understanding both sides of the 1990 Roosevelt dime helps collectors distinguish genuine specimens from counterfeits and identify the valuable striking variations that drive premium prices.

 The Obverse Of The 1990 Dime

-The obverse features a portrait of President Franklin D. Roosevelt facing left, with the words “LIBERTY” and “IN GOD WE TRUST” inscribed, along with the year 1990.
-The date appears to the right of the portrait, positioned at the lower edge of the coin.
+The obverse features a left-facing portrait of President Franklin D. Roosevelt, with “LIBERTY” arcing above and “IN GOD WE TRUST” to the left.
+The date 1990 appears at the lower right of the portrait.

 The Reverse Of The 1990 Dime